Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 At this point you’re probably thinking, okay I’m sold!

-I’d heard about the Pomodoro Technique, so I figured I’d just set a timer on my phone, get to work and record each session in a Google Sheets doc.
+I’d heard about the Pomodoro Technique, so I figured I’d set a timer on my phone, get to work, and record each session in a Google Sheets doc.

 Not so easy.